ArturoSbr/aws-ccp-cheat-sheet/main.md

 #### Alarms
 CloudWatch Alarms are notifications that get triggered when a CloudWatch Metric passes a pre-established threshold.
 Alarms can trigger actions or send notifications.
 For example, we can send an SNS notification, stop an EC2 instance, increase the number of instances in an ASG, recover an instance if it fails, etc.

 To create an alarm, we can set the threshold (min, max, average, sum, etc.) and the time period during which the metric will be evaluated.

+#### Billing Alarms
-Billing Alarms are only available in us-east-1.
+Billing alarms are only available in us-east-1.
+It shows the worldwide costs from our AWS resources.
+We can set up email notifications if a metric goes over a threshold.

 #### Logs
 CloudWatch logs allow us to monitor logs in real-time.
 CloudWatch logs can be collected from Elastic Beanstalk, ECS, Lambda functions, CloudTrail, Route 53 and CloudWatch log agents installed on EC2 instances.
 By default, EC2 instances do not create logs, so we need to install a CloudWatch log agent and select the logs we want to push into CloudWatch.
 To do this, we need to attach an IAM Role to our instance to allow it to write to CloudWatch.